marler8997/CellType/README.md

 ## Named Coordinate System

 Traditional font technologies like TrueType use a fixed design coordinate system where glyph points are positioned using absolute values.
-Codefont replaces this with a named coordinate system.
+CellType replaces this with a named coordinate system.
 Instead of fixed values, positions are defined using semantic names like "baseline_stroke".
 These named coordinates can be dynamically mapped to different pixel values at runtime, enabling flexible font adjustment.

 ## Stroke-Based Primitives

-While traditional fonts define characters using outline points, Codefont is configured at a higher level using stroke-based properties.
+While traditional fonts define characters using outline points, CellType is configured at a higher level using stroke-based properties.
 This approach allows a single font definition to support any stroke width without requiring redefinition of the primitives or multiple font files.